Recital Scheduling Policies

 Keyboard faculty may request two additional hours of rehearsal in the Concert Hall as available.

 - DMA committees require five members of the Graduate Faculty, four of whom must be regular members (tenured and tenure-track faculty members).
-MA and MFA committees require three members of the Graduate Faculty, two of whom must be regular members (tenured and tenure-track faculty).
+MA committees require three members of the Graduate Faculty, two of whom must be regular members (tenured and tenure-track faculty).
 Graduate recital committees must be approved by the Director of Graduate Studies before the recital is scheduled.
-If you have questions about committee selection please see academic secretary.
+If you have questions about committee selection please see your faculty advisor.

 - Undergraduate recital committees must have three members.